-There’s an online application process for all US Census jobs, which you can find here.
-The websites states that running through the application takes around 30 minutes.
+There’s an online application process for all US Census jobs and the websites states that running through the application takes around 30 minutes.
 You can use the same online application for all available positions.

 As per information on the official website, “the Census Bureau is committed to hiring people to work in the area where they live.”
 This is because the nature of the work means that familiarity with the area makes the job much more straightforward.

 US census taker jobs typically pay in the region of $15-16 per hour.
 You can look up the exact rates from state to state here.
 As an example, census takers in Mendocino County, CA are paid $16.50 per hour.

 Office jobs related to the US census can pay higher rates. with some examples we saw paying up to $25 per hour.